 - Lower maintenance costs because of extreme durability

 Polyaspartics are a type of polyurea—a chemical compound that has been commercially available for concrete coatings since the 1980s.
 The latest evolution of polymer technology, polyaspartics have gained popularity because of their rapid setting time.
 Some of these flooring systems can be installed in less than twenty-four hours from start to finish.

 These types of concrete coatings offer greater abrasion and temperature resistance than epoxy because of UV inhibitors, which promotes their overall stability.
 Arrowhead contractors can apply polyaspartics to full thickness in one coat!

 Polyaspartics are impermeable, so they don’t transmit water vapor.
 This means new floors should cure for twenty-eight days minimum before application.
 Some manufacturers even recommend testing all floors for moisture-vapor.
 These types of concrete coatings tend to be more expensive than others.
 However, the extra expense comes with reduced labor costs and downtime.

 Similar to epoxy terrazzo, most of these concrete coatings are sold as complete decorative floor systems.
-At Arrowhead, we can tint polyaspartics during mixing to suit your preferences.
+At Arrowhead Deck and Concrete LLC, we can tint polyaspartics during mixing to suit your preferences.
 We also have the ability to embellish decorative chips or beads in a broad array of color combinations.